Prince George's County Police Department: Rank structure

-Fleet and Weapons
+Fleet and weapons

-The department's fleet consists primarily of the Ford Police Interceptor Utility and Sedan, the Chevrolet Tahoe is also used, with the Ford Crown Victoria Police Interceptor and Chevrolet Impala 9C1 being phased out.
-The department's service pistol is the Smith & Wesson M&P 40, chambered in .40 Caliber.
+The PGPD's fleet consists primarily of the Ford Police Interceptor Utility and Sedan, the Chevrolet Tahoe is also used, with the Ford Crown Victoria Police Interceptor and Chevrolet Impala 9C1 being phased out.
+The PGPD's service pistol is the Smith & Wesson M&P 9, chambered in .9mm Caliber.
 AR-15 patrol rifles and shotguns are also used.
+In the 1980s, the PGPD used Dodge Diplomat police cars.
+During the late 1990s and early 2000s, the PGPD used the Chevrolet Lumina.
+In the early 1990s, the PGPD used Dodge Diplomats.